zyrolasting/denxi/README.md

-This is an alternative to Racket's package management system.
+This is an alternative to Racket's package management system that I built for my own purposes.